yrqyang/Fine_tune_SAM/README.md

 ## Extract frames from video

 Run the `frame_extraction.py` in `utils`.
-The frame images are stored in the dataset.
+The frame images are saved in the dataset.

 ## Training